bitwyre/sdk/cpp/README.md

 make
 ```

-Note: everytime we run `conan create` we don't need to wait for our changes to be merged in develop branch.
+Note: everytime you run `conan create` you don't need to wait for your changes to be merged in develop branch.
-The `create` command will update our local cache and we can run the examples with the updates.
+The `create` command will update your local cache and you can run the examples with the updates.

 In order to build the test suite add `-DBUILD_TESTING` definition.